in-rolls/mplads/README.md

 Scrapes MP Local Area Development Scheme (MPLADS) spending data from the [eSAKSHI portal](https://mplads.mospi.gov.in) and analyzes spending patterns, including electoral competitiveness effects.

+## Background

+### How MPLADS Works

+Each MP receives Rs 5 Cr annually to fund local development projects.
+MPs recommend projects, district authorities sanction and implement them, and funds flow from a central pool.

+**Fund rules:**
+- Funds are **non-lapsable**—unspent amounts roll over to subsequent years (no "use it or lose it" pressure)
+- When an MP's term ends, unreleased funds first complete the former MP's recommendations, then transfer to successor
+- Since 2024, interest on MPLADS funds must be remitted to Consolidated Fund of India

+This reduces urgency to spend before term ends—MPs can recommend projects knowing funds will be available even if completion extends beyond their tenure.

+**At the 17th LS transition (2024):** Rs 985 Cr (21%) of Rs 4,768 Cr allocated remained unspent.
+377 MPs (68%) left <25% unspent, while 38 MPs (7%) left >50% unspent.

+### Data Source

+The eSAKSHI portal went live in April 2023, so historical data is limited:
+- **17th LS:** Only captures Apr 2023 - May 2024 (~14 months at end of 5-year term)
+- **18th LS:** Captures Jun 2024 - present (early tenure, ongoing)
+- **Rajya Sabha:** All current MPs pooled regardless of when their 6-year term started

 ## Key Findings

 ### 1. The Money Gap